KAA Gent: Formation

+Early 20th Century

 For the first few years, the team mostly played in the Belgian Second Division, and later on in the First Division.
 In 1904 the team moved to the Mussenstraat.
 In 1913, the World Exposition was held at that place, and the team moved once more, this time to the Albertlaan.
 Over there, a football pitch, training fields, tennis courts, an athletics court, galleries and other accommodations were being built.
 At 9 December 1915, during the First World War, the stadium completely burned down.
 In 1912–13, AA La Gantoise became champion in the Second Division.
 In 1914, the team received the royal title and was called Association Royale Athlétique La Gantoise, which was abbreviated to ARA La Gantoise.
 During the world exposition, the team organized several sporting events.
 The first season in the First League, 1913–14, was nevertheless very difficult for the team and only by means of a test match against Standard Club Liégois, relegation was avoided.

 In 1920, the team moved again, this time to Gentbrugge, where the Jules Ottenstadion was built.
 La Gantoise fell back to the Second Division and it was not until 1936 it managed to win the promotion play-offs and return to the First Division.
 In the mid-fifties, the team played their strongest football yet.
 In 1953–54 it ended third with an equal total of points as KFC Malinois and only one point behind the champions Anderlecht.
 The next season, La Gantoise was alone on the second spot, this time with three points less than the champions.
 In 1964 it won the Belgian Cup (Beker van België), which was the first major tournament victory for the team.
 Because of their cup win, it became the first Belgian team to participate in the European Cup Winners' Cup.
 La Gantoise was defeated in the first round by West Ham United.
 In 1967, the club relegated once more, after three decades of playing in the First Division.
 It did, however, only take them one year to clinch promotion again.